BSDevelopers/ItemEconomy/README.md

   #
   # Default: 'BYPASSED'
   Bypassed: BYPASSED

+Cost:
+  # If the player does not have enough items, this is the color it will display as (Used in the Lore)
+  #
+  # Default: '&#fa7d7d'
+  Short: '&#fa7d7d'
+  # If the player has over to total items, this is the color it will display as (Used in the Lore)
+  #
+  # Default: '&#99ffac'
+  Over: '&#99ffac'

 # Here is where you can set the translations for the 2 boolean values (true/false)
 Boolean: